 Separation anxiety's more mild cousin is isolation distress.
 Isolation distress is the dislike of being alone, while separation anxiety tends to latch itself onto a specific individual whom the dog is very bonded with.
 If your dog is okay as long as they're with someone, then it's more likely isolation distress that they suffer from.
-If your dog panics as soon as YOU leave them, then you're probably dealing with separation anxiety.
+If your dog panics as soon as you leave them, then you're probably dealing with separation anxiety.

 For more help with diagnosing your dog, check out DeMartini's book Treating Separation Anxiety in Dogs or get in touch with a certified Separation Anxiety Trainer.

-Teaching our dogs to like being alone
+Teaching dogs to like being alone

 The good news is that true clinical separation anxiety is rather rare.
-If you have confirmed that your dog does not suffer from true separation anxiety but merely barks or whines when alone then follow the steps below to teach your dog to enjoy some independence:
+If you have confirmed that your dog does not suffer from true separation anxiety but merely barks or whines when alone, then follow the steps below to teach your dog to enjoy some independence:

 Step 1: Management - Prevent Panic

 It's always a good idea to start with management.
 Limit the amount of time your dog has to be alone by recruiting dog walkers, neighbors, family members, and daycares to help care for your dog while you have to work or run to the grocery store.
 It's critical to limit the amount of stress our dogs experience while they're learning to enjoy their alone time.

 Create a safe space for your dog.
 This might be a cozy crate or a room that your dog is most comfortable in.
 Create a positive association with this space by frequently providing them with food toys, bones, chews, and cuddles while they're in there.
 Ensure there is minimal trouble to get into in this space - i.e. nothing dangerous to chew on.